-All animals must meet the General Regulations.
+- 1. All animals must meet the General Regulations. - 2.
 To be eligible to compete in the Post Rock District Dog Show, an exhibitor must be enrolled in the Dog Care and Training Project.
-Dogs must be owned by May 1.

-Members need to verify ownership of dog(s) with the local Extension Office by May 1 using the appropriate verification form.
+Dogs must be owned by May 1. - 3.
+Members need to verify ownership of dog(s) with the local Extension Office by July 3 using the appropriate verification form. - 4.
 Dogs must be at least 6 months old for Showmanship and Obedience classes.
-Dogs must be at least 12 months of age to compete in the Agility Class.

-The Post Rock District 4-H Fair Dog Show will be held on Monday, July 25th at the Osborne County Fair Grounds Covered Arena in Osborne.
+Dogs must be at least 12 months of age to compete in the Agility Class. - 5.
+The Post Rock District 4-H Fair Dog Show will be held on Monday, July 24th at the Osborne County Fair Grounds Covered Arena in Osborne.

-The State 4-H Dog Show Immunization Record (only MG-34 Revised, October 2017 accepted) must be completed for each dog entered in the Post Rock District 4-H Dog Show.
-The record may be printed on any color paper.
-Originals or photocopies are accepted.
-The fully completed form must be presented to the superintendent at check in on the day of the show to be eligible to compete.
-Teams without the immunization record will not be allowed to show.
-Required vaccinations include: Bordetella, Distemper, Hepatitis, Parvovirus, Parainfluenza and Rabies.
-All vaccinations must be current.

-Any abuse of dogs on grounds or in the ring will result in disqualification.

-No dogs in season will be allowed to show.